Artsy Docker development toolkit

 python -m unittest test.unit.test_module.TestClass.test_method

 DEBUG=1 environment variable to print boto logging

-To create a new release, bump the version by editing the
+To create a new release, perform the following:

 The project is named for the great Japanese artist Katsushika Hokusai (1760-1849).